aredridel/copy-browser-modules/README.md

 style.
 That means no nested dependencies, no `node_modules`, but `package.json` is still used.
 Because we're coopting the npm registry here, sometimes we need different information between the node and browser versions of things.
-If you put an `browser` property in your `package.json` with a truthy value, the module will be considered browser-friendly.
-If that property is set to an object, the written `package.json` in the built tree will have these properties merged into the root and `browser` left out.
+If you put an `browserPackage` property in your `package.json` with a truthy value, the module will be considered browser-friendly.
+If that property is set to an object, the written `package.json` in the built tree will have these properties merged into the root and `browserPackage` left out.

-This tool respects the `files` key, so a browser-only extract can be provided by providing an `browser.files` property.
+This tool respects the `files` key, so a browser-only extract can be provided by providing an `browserPackage.files` property.

 Overrides
 ---------